Alcohol Abuse Problems

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

 Teach Yourself CBT and Overcome Your Alcohol Abuse Problems for only £149!

 Our online CBT course has been designed to teach you the fundamental tools and techniques of clinically proven Cognitive Behavioural Therapy without having to see a therapist.

 Structured over TEN, in-depth modules, this self-managed course will teach you everything you need to know to change the way you think about and experience your mental health problems without having to visit a therapist.

 Alternative Therapies for Alcohol Abuse

-Although our preferred form of mental health counselling for Alcohol Abuse is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for Alcohol Abuse is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.